 CHANGES IN MUSIC BUSINESS AND DIFFICULT TIMES

-Metal-Rules.com: You did really well with the first two Slaughter albums but then things started to change in music business and…
+Metal-Rules.com: You did really well with the first two Slaughter albums but then things started to change in the music business and…

 Dana Strum: It changed completely.
 The whole music business changed.

 Dana Strum: Times change.
 Things happen, times change.
-I mean some of those bands made really good songs at the time and you know corporate America was saying “Let’s do this” and I believed in hard rock and times changed.
+I mean some of those bands made really good songs at the time and you know corporate America was saying “Let’s do this,” and I believed in hard rock and times changed.
 It was very obvious nobody was seeing the best money in this kind of music anymore.
 And I was a realist and I thought the end is near, you know the end is fucking near.

 Metal-Rules.com: But you guys still kept on going and released two great albums FEAR NO EVIL and REVOLUTION.

 Dana Strum: We still kept going, yeah, at a really bad time.
-It was terrible time.
+It was a terrible time.
 We might as well have been done anyway.
 There was nothing there.